-- i.
-A chooses R at random, $R' := \operatorname{Hash}(R)$ (or an HMAC of R is MAC key shared) - ii.
-A attaches R' to the current transmission at session k+1:
+i.
+A chooses R at random, $R' := \operatorname{Hash}(R)$ (or an HMAC of R is MAC key shared)

+ii.
+A attaches R' to the current transmission

+at session k+1:

-- i.
-A authenticates himself with R - \Rightarrow if at some moment a clone is created and does not hijack synchronization with the server, then it is useless idea: clone may emerge, but their holder will never use them without revelaling compromise two examples:
+i.
+A authenticates himself with R

+$\Rightarrow$ if at some moment a clone is created and does not hijack synchronization with the server, then it is useless idea: clone may emerge, but their holder will never use them without revealing that there is clone two examples: